 - Clean up as much water as possible by mopping or blotting with towels.

-- When safe to do so, use fans to circulate air and encourage drying.
+- When safe to do so, use fans to circulate air and speed up drying.

 After you report your claim to the insurance company, use a water mitigation specialist of your choice to clean up the water and dry your home.
 Ask your claims adjuster if they can recommend an approved company.